NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Parasite Husk.md

 abilities_mid:
   - name: ""
   - name: "Erupt"
-    desc: "`pf2:r`  **Trigger** The husk is reduced to 0 Hit Points;\n**Effect** The husk's animating worms erupt in a final frenzied attempt to claim a new host.
-All creatures within 5 feet take 2d10 piercing damage (basic Reflex save).
+    desc: "`pf2:r`  **Trigger** The husk is reduced to 0 Hit Points;\n* * *\n\n**Effect** The husk's animating worms erupt in a final frenzied attempt to claim a new host.
+All creatures within 5 feet take 2d10 piercing damage (DC 17 basic Reflex save).
 A creature that critically fails its save is exposed to parasitic infestation."

 attacks:
   - name: ""